OCA/web/web_view_rtree/readme/USAGE.rst

 * ``expand`` (optional): an optional boolean value that controls whether this relationship should be expanded automatically (false by default).

-The order of the ``<parent>`` elements controls the order of group types on each level of the tree.
+The order of the ``<parent>`` elements controls the order of model records on each level of the tree.

-The root of the tree displays all groups and records that have no parent.
+The root of the tree displays all records of all models that have no parent.

 Here is an example to display projects with their tasks and sub-tasks (recursively).
-At the root, it will display all projects (as groups) as well as all tasks (as records) that have no parent and no project.
-Note that the first relationship has a domain: this is to ensure that only tasks that have no parent will be shown as children of their project.
-Moreover, the first relationship has the ``expand`` boolean set to true, while the second hasn't: this means that project groups will be expanded automatically, but tasks with sub-tasks will not.
+At the root, it will display all projects (with only their ``display_name``) followed by all tasks that have no parent and no project (as regular records, with all fields).
+Note that the first relationship has a
+domain: this is to ensure that only tasks that have no parent will be shown as children of their project.
+Moreover, the first relationship has the ``expand`` boolean set to true, while the second hasn't: this means that project rows will be expanded automatically, but tasks with sub-tasks will not.

 .. code-block:: XML